IBM-Blockchain-Identity/trust-your-supplier/docs/TYS_script.md

 * During signup Acme is asked to profide a supplier credential from an IFT Founder (WOF in this case) and values from either a TYS credential or a digital LEI.
 * Notice that unlike other proof requests, IFT Network is asking for data from two different credentials.
 This shows the flexibility of a proof request.
 It can request any number of attributes from any number of credentials filtered by credential schemas by name, version and issuer.
 * After receiving the response from Acme, the IFT Network can make decisions based on the data that Acme supplied.

+**Don't forget to cleanup after your demo run in anticipation of your next demo!**